 Minneapolis voters may rank up to three candidates for single and multiple seat municipal offices.
 Each ballot has three columns.
 In each office, voters complete the ballot from left to right, indicating their first choice for each race in the first column.
 If voters wish, they can rank second and third choices.

-2013 Educational fliers on how to vote using Ranked Choice Voting
+Educational fliers prepared for the 2013 Election on how to vote using Ranked Choice Voting

 Ranked Choice Voting - One page flier - English (pdf)